tylergreason/artForum/notes.md

   - Index: Shows all images by the date they were posted.
 Should have images sorted into rows of 1 or 5-10 images depending on device width.
 Images are shown above their title, artist, the date they were posted.
 Crop/downsize the image using CSS.

   - Show: Similar to above, but one, full-size image.
 Artist name is below the image, then date, then a link to The Met page for that piece.
 Below the image and its information are a list of user's comments ordered by their post date.
 Links to user's pages are available through each user's name.
 A text_field is placed below (maybe above?) the list of comments if a user is logged in, and allows them to post a comment.
 The page renders image_path(@image) after a comment is submitted to show it has persisted.
+Has small buttons on either side of the image to go to the next/previous day's image.

   - ~~Edit:~~